 The possibilities are almost endless here when it comes to educational programs for teachers and students alike.
 Teachers can participate in summer science programs, half- and full-day workshops, and numerous other activities and seminars designed to help teachers "find ways to inspire their students through meaningful science learning."

 A small sampling of on-site education programs for students includes:

-Workshops about an hour long ($150 for up to 20 participants)
+Workshops about an hour long

 - Backyard Safari (grades K-2): Four interactive nature stations help students understand the plants and animals that surround us.